GNU-Droid/pe.thediamondyt.tk/_wiki/software/server/softwares/pocketmine/Info.md

 |Maintainer|Dylan K. Taylor|

 *You can view a TODO list [here](todo/).*

 ---

-PocketMine-MP was originally created to be a proof of concept.
+PocketMine-MP is a server software for Minecraft PE and was originally created to be a proof of concept.

 #### PocketMine Realms
 PocketMine Realms was a free service created by shoghicp (Shoghi Cervantes) on June 19th 2013.